This post may contain affiliate links. Please read my privacy policy.

 How To Make Korean Chicken Recipe

 This Spicy Korean Chicken recipe is a super easy twist on Korean BBQ Chicken.
-With fewer ingredients in the marinade, it’s versatile enough to be grilled outdoors (hello, summer!), baked in the oven, or pan-fried in a skillet.
+With fewer ingredients in the marinade, it’s versatile enough to be grilled outdoors, baked in the oven, or pan-fried in a skillet.
 It’s one of those recipes that’s simple, delicious, and perfect for any time of the year.
+Scroll down to see all the different ways you can cook it.

 Here’s how to make this spicy Korean chicken recipe: